 They say that education is one of the best investments.
 Does that mean if you learn about money, you are doubling the value of your education?
 Perhaps my math doesn’t quite add up, but you can certainly learn a lot at The Money Museum.
-This FREE attraction offers a lot for all ages, and helps visitors understand more about how the Federal Reserve works.
+This FREE attraction offers a lot for all ages and helps visitors understand more about how the Federal Reserve works.
 You even get a treat at the end, and who wouldn’t want some free money?

 Raise Your Hands if You Want to See Inside

-The Money Museum is located inside of the Federal reserve Building at 1 Memorial Drive, in Kansas City, Missouri.
+The Money Museum is located inside of the Federal Reserve Building at 1 Memorial Drive, in Kansas City, Missouri.
 As we made our way to our destination, our view landed on the World War 1 Museum, just across the street.
 (You can read about this world-renowned museum here.)
 While making our way to the entrance, we passed a pair of statues that represent Industry and Commerce.
-Inside, we passed through security, and were on our way to the exhibits.
+Inside, we passed through security and were on our way to the exhibits.
 Important Note – Bring an I.D. to get in.

 As soon as you pass security, you arrive at the information desk.
 We had a short chat with Abby Anderson, who is the museum coordinator.
-She informed us that the museum hosts rotating exhibits that compliment their permanent displays.
+She informed us that the museum hosts rotating exhibits that complement their permanent displays.
 During our visit, the temporary exhibit was about money origami.
 This particular exhibit will run until the end of 2019.

 Follow the Rules

 Abby pointed out that photography is acceptable in all areas, except where money was being stored or transferred.
 She also reminded us not to photograph staff or security personnel.
-That’s an easy enough request, because there are plenty of displays to hold our attention.
+That’s an easy enough request because there are plenty of displays to hold our attention.
 After reading the bio of Chicago origami artist, Steve Robbins, we watched a short video about him and his work.